Skip to main content

 Abstract

 Global biodiversity strategies are ambitious on paper but fall short in practice.
-It is not strategy we lack, but the capacity to translate these plans into action on the ground.
-Akin to the community scientists that revolutionised biodiversity monitoring, we posit that community stewards, emerging from the rapidly growing native plant gardening movement, could scale up science-informed plant conservation.
-We present evidence that willingness to engage in conservation efforts is high amongst this community.
-We suggest a novel framework connecting these community stewards with the complementary strengths of existing institutions: the scientific expertise of botanical gardens, the legal mandates of conservation programs, the horticultural capacity of native plant producers, and the social infrastructure of gardening networks.
-Three case studies show how our framework could be operationalised.
-Activating the native plant gardening movement to bolster on-the-ground conservation may offer a promising way to close the doing gap in conservation.
+It is not strategy we lack but the capacity to translate these plans into action on the ground.
+Akin to the community scientists that revolutionized biodiversity monitoring, we posit that community stewards, emerging from the growing native plant gardening movement, could help scale up science-informed plant conservation.
+We present evidence that willingness to engage in conservation efforts is high within this community.
+To unlock this potential, we propose a framework that links stewards with the complementary strengths of existing institutions: the scientific expertise of botanical gardens, the legal mandates of conservation programs, the horticultural capacity of native plant producers, and the social infrastructure of gardening networks.
+Three case studies show how our framework could be operationalized.
+Activating the native plant gardening movement to bolster on-the-ground conservation may offer a promising way to narrow the knowing–doing gap in conservation.

 DOI